habitat-sh/on-prem-builder/on-prem-docs/content/docs/builder-example.md

 export MINIO_ACCESS_KEY=depot
 export MINIO_SECRET_KEY=password

-# If you'd like to use Arifactory instead of Minio, uncomment
+# If you'd like to use Artifactory instead of Minio, uncomment
 # and set the following variables appropriately.
 # IMPORTANT: See the README for more info
 # export ARTIFACTORY_ENABLED=true